 The pulsating life of that brood of cygnets was a delight.
 From an amorphous mass of soft greys amidst the flowers, snake-heads rose Medusa-like- exploring a world strange and new.
 How many snake-heads had Medusa- preening slate-grey bills.
 Heads rose on long, supple necks from the warmth and softness of a pillow of down, wispy down.
 Snake-head and bill rose distinct and nuzzled back into the pillow, each cygnet itself for an instant and merging once more into the warmth of the brood.
 A bill smoothed and explored what might have been a new wing, nibbling, nibbling the length of incipient feathers amongst the down.
 Where are my promised feathers, when will I find them and which are mine?
 Who and what am I in all of this?

 As a nature writer, I've always been intent on taking photographs for books and for this blog.
-Only in the last year have begun to make videos and they're a detailed record of behaviour.
-Wish I could share my cygnet videos but I've yet to learn how to do it.
-The video captures the fast-flowing river and what seems like still-life is transformed into tiny movements that tell what's happening here.
+In the last year I have begun to make videos and they're fun.
+Today's videos capture the fast-flowing river and what seems like still-life is transformed into tiny movements that tell what's happening here.
 Preening, and tending to feathers will be a constant preoccupation for swans, for all birds.
 Their survival depends upon it.
 During the half- hour or more I watched swans and cygnets the brood was preoccupied with preening.
 I never saw them feed.